fspdevs/VSF/README.md

 ## Vision Solar Finance Gatsby/Firebase Site

+## Landing Page (pages/index.js) (Kathleen)

+- Mobile Responsiveness (For BG Image and teh SignIn SignUP Component)
+- Download correct BG image (no watermark)

+## SignIn Page (component/SignIn/index)

+- Enable Google Sign-In in Firebase Console (Avery)
+- Remove Social MEdia Sign IN Options (Avery)
+- Change Button Color (Kathleen)
+- GEneral Styling (Kathleen)

+## Navigation Menu Drawer (navigation.js)(Kathleen)

+- Add Material Icons
+- Change Font
+- Remove Landing Page Link
+- Change sign out to send you to the landing page
+- Add Sign out link to end of the navigation list
+- Change links font, color, and style

+## Client/Homeowner View Component (homeowner.js) (Avery)

+- Style Homeowner's General Information as a table on top portion of the compoenent
+- Create a back/return button that sends you back to the home page (list of clients)
+- Start building out the foundatuion for this HOmewoener contract, Creating components for each seperate task in project timeline. (refer to screen shots)
+- Some files include media uploads to the DB or form fields subimitting information.
+- Media and file uploads
+- Project status breadcrumb

+## Home PAge (clientList.js)(Kathleen)

+- Remove Address and Phone number from table
+- Addtional Styling (Fonts Colors, shadows, padding, spacing)
+- Eventually Create Homeowner will be moved to the homeowner.js page but this button will remain here
+## Account Page () (Avery)

+- Remove Link Social MEdia Links, deactivate password
+- Definitely needs Styling
+- Change the forms to dropdowns after you click the "forgot password" or "change password" buttton
+- Edit email button that creates a form dropdown
+- Title header

+## Admin Page

+- Keep this page and leave unstyled

 # TODO:

 - Edit signup to account for all reps data and reset Firebase DB